neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sentiment-analysis/sentiment-analysis-cli.md

 To update a recipe and experiment with hyperparameters, you can download the YAML file from SparseZoo, make updates to the YAML directly, and pass the local path to SparseML.

 Alternatively, you can use `--recipe_args` to modify the recipe on the fly.
-In this case, we used the following to run for 12 epochs instead of 13:
+In this case, we used the following to run for 12 epochs instead of 13 (with QAT running over the final 5 epochs):

 ```bash
 --recipe_args '{"num_epochs":12,"qat_start_epoch":7.0, "observer_epoch": 11.0}'